jakobsche/loliblink/README.md

 To edit the source code, open the file LoliBlink.lpi as project in Lazarus.

 If you want to compile the source code yourself, you have to add packages to the project.
 Read the message Window after a compile to see, what is missed.
+Get the packages here or ask me.